More about the man who left too soon:

 What this scene tells me about love and relationships:

-1. We fall in love with the little idiosyncrasies.
+1. We fall in love with the “little idiosyncrasies,” as Williams says.
 The small stuff that we only let our partner see in those intimate moments.

 2. We don’t have to be perfect; we just have to find someone who is perfect for us.

-3. Intimacy is about choosing someone and allowing them to see us at our most vulnerable.
+3. Intimacy is about allowing someone to see us at our most vulnerable.

 5. When we idolize the other person, we prevent ourselves from really falling in love with them, and from letting ourselves be truly seen.

-At the start of a relationship, we are attracted to someone most often for superficial things—we like the same activities, we both laugh at the same jokes, we like how tall they are, or yes, maybe how big her butt is.
+At the start of a relationship, we are attracted to someone most often for superficial things—we like the same activities, we both laugh at the same jokes, we like how tall they are, or yes, maybe we’re first pulled in by looks or appearance.

 But true, intimate love?
 It surpasses the external.
 It’s built on little moments in-between the big stuff.
 Watching her sleep in the morning.
 Admiring the way he cooks and takes a sip of beer.
-Or getting woken up by her fart and lovingly telling her it was you, but cherishing in your head that moment forever.
+Or getting woken up by her fart in the middle of the night.

 When I go, I hope people remember me for the moments I was the most imperfect and vulnerable—the moments I now realize I was most myself.